chromaui/chromatic-docs/setup.md

 ## Get the PR check

-Chromatic posts a "Publish Storybook" status check in pull/merge requests that links to the latest published Storybook.
+Chromatic posts a "Storybook Publish" status check in your pull/merge request that links to the latest published Storybook.
 This gives teams secure, convenient access to browse components and stories.
 Get the PR check by [automating Chromatic with CI](ci).

 ![PR badge for publish](img/prbadge-publish.png)

 <div class="aside">During setup we recommend running <code>chromatic</code> on the command line to make sure the configuration is correct.
-Run Chromatic in CI for production use.</div>
+For production use run Chromatic in CI.</div>

 ## Next: Catch UI bugs